 As of November 2018, you can also choose to only share Instagram Stories with your Close Friends.
 To make the list, click on the three horizontal lines at the top right of your profile, select "Close Friends," and get started.
 From then on, your Close Friends' profile picture will have a green star next to it.
 And when you post a Story only to your Close Friends, they'll see a green ring around your profile photo as opposed to the usual purple and orange ring.

-So go ahead and give it a go!
-Though there's currently no way to know how many times someone has played your Story back, you might be surprised by who is not-so-secretly checking out your Instagram.
+Though there's currently no way to know how many times someone has played your Story back, you might be surprised by who is not-so-secretly checking out your Instagram Story.